For this tutorial we do not offer a free download of the pattern.

 5. PREPARE THE DIFFERENT PARTS

-Place tear-resistant tape on the top of the 2 P5 pieces, approximately 7 cm.
+Place tear-resistant material on the top of the 2 P5 pieces for approximately 7 cm.

 Apply double-sided tape along the entire length of the P5 pieces.
-Then, insert the rectangular loops and fold them back by 2.5 cm.
+Then, insert the rectangular loops and fold them over by 2.5 cm.
 Do not remove the double-sided tape along the entire length.

 ![]() |